-If you have read this far you must be wondering how this phobia can be treated.
-Fortunately, all kinds of phobias can be treated and so can be Hippopotomonstrosesquippedaliophobia.
-There are two things that can help in the treatment.
-Medication and therapy!
+If you have read this far you must be wondering how can this fear of long words be treated?
+Fortunately all kinds of phobias can be treated and so can be Hippopotomonstrosesquippedaliophobia.
+There are two things that can help in the treatment of fear of long words.

-I personally would recommend therapy because therapy attacks the root cause of the fear.
+I personally would recommend therapy because therapy attacks the root cause of your fear of long words.
 Medication on the other hand can reduce the symptoms but will not completely eradicate the problem.

-Therefore, talk to a professional about Hippopotomonstrosesquippedaliophobia and get the perfect treatment plan.
+Therefore, talk to a professional about Hippopotomonstrosesquippedaliophobia and get the perfect treatment plan for your fear of long words.
 It can be just therapy or a combination of medication and therapy.

 I hope this blog helped you understand the fear of long words.
 If you found this blog interesting do share it with your friends and family.